Introduction:

 Is jamun good for the liver?

 Yes, it is good for the liver.
-E. jambolana showed liver protective activity in rats by lowering the liver serum enzyme levels that were high and improved production of protein and albumin by repairing liver cells.3
+E. jambolana showed liver protective activity in rats by lowering the liver serum enzyme levels that were high and improving the production of protein and albumin by repairing liver cells.3

 What are the other names of jamun?